ntustison/Histograms/Text/stitched.md

 determining a nonlinear mapping between histograms for a type of  MR intensity standardization.
-K-means constitutes an algorithmic approach with additional flexibility and sophistication over linear binning as it employs basic prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization.[^1]
+K-means constitutes an algorithmic approach with additional flexibility and sophistication over linear binning as it employs prior knowledge in the form of a generic clustering desideratum for optimizing a type of MR intensity standardization.[^1]

 [^1]: The prior knowledge for histogram mapping is the general machine learning